NickLiffen/ghas-enablement/README.md

 ]
 ```

-As you can see, the object takes a number of boolean keys: `createIssue`, `enableCodeScanning`, `enableDependabot`, `enableDependabotUpdates`, `enablePushProtection`, and `enableSecretScanning`, along with a single string key, namely, `repo`.
+As you can see, the object takes a number of boolean keys: `createIssue`, `enableCodeScanning`, `enableDependabot`, `enableDependabotUpdates`, `enablePushProtection`, `enableSecretScanning`, and `enableActions` along with a single string key, namely, `repo`.
 Set `repo` to the name of the repository name where you would like to run this script.
 Set `enableDependabot` to `true` if you would also like to enable Dependabot Alerts on that repo; set it to `false` if you do not want to enable Dependabot Alerts.
-The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, `pushprotection` for Secret Scanning push protection, and `enableCodeScanning` for Code Scanning (CodeQL).
-Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` file to supplement the PR.
+The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, `pushprotection` for Secret Scanning push protection, `enableCodeScanning` for Code Scanning (CodeQL), and `enableActions` to enable Actions.
+Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` [file](./src/utils/text/issueText.ts) to supplement the PR.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.